The Common Lisp Cookbook – Loop, iteration, mapping

 loop

 Iterate through a list, and have a counter iterate in parallel.
-The length of the list determines when the iteration ends.
+The first clause to terminate (in this case getting to the end of the list) determines when the iteration ends.
 Two sets of actions are defined, one of which is executed conditionally.
+(If do immediately follows a when, unless, or if clause, its actions are only executed when the test returns t.)

 do (format t ", ")